JacobFosterPortfolio/JacobFosterPortfolio/README.md

 ## Objective

-I am eager to leverage my diverse business background, strong interest in IT, and relevant skills to secure a position as a Tier 1 SOC Analyst.
+I am enthusiastic about applying my diverse business experience, strong passion for IT, and hands-on skills to secure a position as a Tier 1 SOC Analyst.

 ## Skills/Projects